-The problems, such as they are, arise in the fact that developers often want to return navigation in a single API call, and editors want to be able to see their information architecture reflected in their content hierarchies within Contentful.
-If we treat website navigation solely as "... a visual representation of an information architecture, to help users navigate around the website."
-(Wikipedia) that’ll go some way to helping us think about approaches to navigation that will hopefully not annoy your editors (too much).
+The problems, such as they are, arise from the fact that developers often want to return navigation in a single API call, and editors want to be able to see their information architecture reflected in their content hierarchies within Contentful.
+If we treat website navigation solely as "... a visual representation of an information architecture, to help users navigate around the website," (Wikipedia) that’ll go some way to helping us think about approaches to navigation that will hopefully not annoy your editors (too much).

 Let’s just say it could get complicated.
-If we work out how we could think about approaching modeling navigation in some generic ways most of the above scenarios should be covered, and we get a content model that is a joy to use by both developers and editors.
+If we work out how we could think about approaching modeling navigation in some generic ways, most of the above scenarios should be covered, and we get a content model that is a joy to use by both developers and editors.

 It is recommended that, if you haven’t already, you read up on Topics and Assemblies first.

 Navigation modeling is the process of designing and planning a navigation system for a website.
 The navigation model helps determine how content will be organized and presented to users.
 A navigation model is important because it helps you organize your website's content in a way that makes sense to your users.
 If your website's content is not organized properly, users will have difficulty finding what they're looking for in the same way as someone might have difficulty referencing a large text without a table of contents.
 This can lead to frustration and eventually cause them to leave your site altogether.
 When designing navigation nodes, there are three key factors you need to consider:

 - The structure of your website's full text

 - How users interact with your site

 - The desired user experience

 The structure of your website's content includes the hierarchy of your pages and the relationships between them.
 This is called hierarchical website navigation.
 The way users interact with your site includes how they navigate through your content and what actions they take while on your site.
 The desired user experience is the overall feeling you want your users to have when using your site.
 Do you want them to feel informed, empowered, or entertained?
 These are important questions to ask yourself when designing your site.